C0dimus/balls-counter/README.md

 ### Installation tutorial:
 - App was created in Xcdoe 9.2 with Swift 4.0
-- Pods are ignored, so app will require  `pod install` before building
+- Pods are ignored, so app will require `pod install` before building